CUBRID/cubrid-manual/en/sql/tuning.rst

 * When the subquery is not in the SELECT clause.
 * When the subquery includes CONNECT BY clause.
 * When the subquery includes OID-related features.
-* When the subquery includes the NO_SUBQUERY_CACHE hint.
+* When the subquery includes the **NO_SUBQUERY_CACHE** hint.
 * When storing new results exceeds the set subquery cache size (default: 2MB).
 * When the subquery contains functions that change results with each execution, such as random() or sys_guid().

-Subquery cache is disabled if the correlated subquery contains another correlated subquery.
-However, if the included correlated subquery does not contain another correlated subquery, it is enabled.

-The following example shows a case where a correlated subquery contains another correlated subquery:
+The following example shows the execution of a subquery cache being disabled in a scenario where a correlated subquery includes another correlated subquery.

 ::